 All issues faced by leaders are associated with a certain amount of built-in complexity.
 For example:

-Over the course of childhood and adulthood, the complexity of our thinking skills develops through up to 13 skill levels.
+Over the course of childhood and adulthood, the complexity of our thinking develops through up to 13 skill levels (0–12).
 Each new level builds upon the previous level.
-The figure above shows four adult complexity “zones”—advanced linear thinking, early systems thinking, advanced systems thinking, early principles thinking.
-In the first zone, advanced linear thinking, reasoning is often characterized as “black and white.”
+The figure above shows four adult complexity “zones” — advanced linear thinking (second zone of level 10), early systems thinking (first zone of level 11), advanced systems thinking (second zone of level 11), early principles thinking (first zone of level 12).
+In advanced linear thinking, reasoning is often characterized as “black and white.”
 Individuals performing in this zone cope best with problems that have clear right or wrong answers.
-It is only once that individuals achieve early systems thinking, that they begin to be able to work effectively with highly complex problems that do not have clear right or wrong answers.
+It is only once individuals enter early systems thinking, that we begin to work effectively with highly complex problems that do not have clear right or wrong answers.

 Leadership at the national level requires exceptional skills for managing complexity, including the ability to deal with the most complex problems faced by humanity (Helbing, 2013).
 Needless to say, a national leader regularly faces issues at or above early principles thinking.